-- Your ARR 10 x €100 x 12 = €12 000
+- Your ARR is 10 x €100 x 12 = €12,000

 Monthly Recurring Revenue (MRR)

 MRR is the same as ARR but on a monthly basis, so the total of all your monthly payments.
-So in the example above, your MRR is €1 000
+So in the example above, your MRR is €1,000

-The decreased value of contracts from down-sizing/down-grading.
+The decreased value of contracts from downsizing/downgrading.

-In the ARR Insights dashboard, it is calculated as the sum of churned customer AND customers who decreased in contract value.
-Please see the example in the next section.
+In the ARR Insights dashboard, this is calculated as the sum of churned customers AND customers who decreased in contract value.

-The annual percentage rate at which customers stop subscribing to your service.
-Usually, measured within a single calendar year, or rolling 12 months.
+Annual percentage rate at which customers stop subscribing.
+Usually measured within a single calendar year, or a rolling 12 months.

-In this example, we lose a customer and decreases the contract value of another customer, the sum of these two changes (€1 500) divided with the start ARR will be our churn rate.
+In the above example, the business loses a customer, and drops the contract value of another customer.
+Churn rate is the sum of these two changes (€1,500) divided by the starting ARR.

-The value of all the changes in your ARR during a calendar year.
+Value of all the changes in your ARR during a calendar year.
 See the example in the next section.

 ARR Growth Rate

-The annual percentage change of your ARR.
+Annual percentage change of your ARR.

-Every night, a particular kind of magic happens in your Upsales Database, we take a snapshot of your current ARR and save that data so you will know precisely what ARR each of your customers had on a specific date.
-Changes are logged as New Customer, Churn, Expansion, or Contraction.
+Every night, a particular kind of magic happens in your Upsales database.
+We take a snapshot of your current ARR and save that data.
+That way you know the ARR from each customer on every date.

 3. Contraction on a new customer within 30 days

-Churn vs Cancellations
+Churn vs cancellations

 So churn is neither a fair nor an up-to-date reflection of how your business is going.
-Received or incoming cancellations, however, is a concurrent performance indicator as it gives you a more accurate insight on how well you’ve managed your clients lately.
+Received or incoming cancellations, however, is a concurrent performance indicator.
+It gives you a more accurate insight into how well you’re managing your clients right now.

-Details about how cancellations are logged
+How cancellations are logged

 - the customer lacks a future subscription (a subscription with a start date in the future).